GREAT EGG HARBOR NATIONAL SCENIC AND RECREATIONAL RIVER COUNCIL

 The purpose of the River Council is to assist municipalities in effectively implementing the Great Egg Harbor National Scenic and Recreational River Comprehensive Management Plan and Local River Management Plans with the National Park Service, and to coordinate among competing interests, always keeping in mind resource protection.

-For references to the original Memorandum of Understanding, the River Council Bylaws, Minutes of the meetings, and the Watershed Minutes, click HERE.
+For references to the original Memorandum of Understanding, the Comprehensive Management Plan, and Maps, click HERE.